dwainetrain/minderva/README.md

 * It should check for duplicate cards??
 * implement Context API for better state management
 * I would like to store the available languages in the database, and only refresh them once a month with cloud functions.
 Otherwise just select the ones that are available now and call it good.
+* My current map of language to code is static, and causes lots of issues with name sorting, and localized names for languages, this should be addressed in a later version

 Obsolete: